 If the price is too low, it likely is a scam.

-Why Amazing Vacation Rental Scams Happen at Big Agencies
+Why Vacation Rental Scams Happen At Big Agencies

 Don’t be fooled.
 Well known agencies get involved in scams too!
 Thinking you are safe just because some well know or not so well known rental service has